RefugeRestrooms/refugerestrooms-ios/CONTRIBUTING.md

 Try and make your commit messages descriptive.
 Two- to three-word commit messages are usually not descriptive enough.

 If your commit is addressing a specific Issue, you can reference that issue in your commit message with a pound sign then the number (e.g. #111).
-This will automatically create link to that commit in the Issue, which is good for tracking purposes.
+This will automatically a create link to that commit in the Issue, which is good for tracking purposes.
 You can see an example of this here: https://github.com/RefugeRestrooms/refuge-ios/issues/111

 #### Code Style